 Émilie Chauchoin, professionally known as Claudette Colbert was born in Saint-Mandé, France, on September 13, 1903, was an American actress.
 Young Claudette Colbert first started her professional acting career in Broadway productions.
 She made her big screen debut in silent romantic drama film For the Love of Mike (1927) in role as Mary.
 She got her television debut in comedy series The Jack Benny Program (1954) as Herself.
-Claudette's breakthrough performance came as Empress Poppaea in pre-Code epic film The Sign of the Cross (1932).
+Claudette breakthrough performance came as Empress Poppaea in pre-Code epic film The Sign of the Cross (1932).
 She landed her Broadway debut in a play "The Wild Westcotts" (1923-1924) in role as Sybil Blake, at Frazee Theatre.

-How tall was Claudette Colbert and what was her weight?
-Claudette Colbert's height was 5' 4½" іn fееt аnd іnсhеѕ or 164 іn cеntіmеtrеѕ, her weight was 117 іn pоunds or 53 іn kіlоgrаmѕ.
-Claudette Colbert body measurements was bust-waist-hip 32-25-33 in inches or 81-63.5-84 in cеntіmеtrеѕ, her bra size was 32B with cup size B.
+Claudette Colbert height was 5' 4½" іn fееt аnd іnсhеѕ or 164 іn cеntіmеtrеѕ, her weight was 117 іn pоunds or 53 іn kіlоgrаmѕ.
+Her body measurements was bust-waist-hip 32-25-33 in inches or 81-63.5-84 in cеntіmеtrеѕ, her bra size was 32B with cup size B.

 Claudette Colbert